SauloSilva/747-400/.github/ISSUE_TEMPLATE/bug_report.md

 ### Bug reports:

-Please replace this line with a brief summary of your issue **AND** if reporting a build issue include the link from:
+Please replace this line with a detailed description of the issue